Policy Learning with New Treatments: Proof of Theorem

 where we have used the fact that since the diameter of $\mathcal{F}$ is $2B$, the integrand is $0$ for $t>4B$.
-By Lemma \ref{subgraph}, each class $\Pi_j$ is a VC-subgraph class of functions with VC dimension at most $v$.
+By Lemma \ref{subgraph}, each class $\Pi_j$ is a VC subgraph class of functions with VC dimension at most $v$.
 Then applying Lemma \ref{covering lemma} and a change of variables yields